tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 Our new class-based view requires that a user be logged in -- hence the use of the `@method_decorator(login_required)` decorator for both the `get()` and `post()` methods.

 Within the `ProfileView` class, we also created a `get_user_details()` helper method to ensure that we don't repeat ourselves.
 This method begins by selecting the `django.contrib.auth.User` instance from the database -- if it exists.
 If it does not exist, the method simply returns None, which signals to both the `get()` and `post()` methods to do a simple `redirect` to Rango's homepage, rather than greet the user with a bespoke error message.
 We can't display information for a non-existent user!
 If the user does exist, the `get_user_details()` method selects the `UserProfile` instance (or creates a blank one, if one does not exist).
-We then populate a `UserProfileForm` with the selected user's details if it is required.
+We then take the selected user's details, and use those details to populate a `UserProfileForm` instance.
 The `user`, `userprofile` and populated `form` objects are then returned in a tuple and are [unpacked](https://www.geeksforgeeks.org/packing-and-unpacking-arguments-in-python/) by the `get()` and `post()` methods that call the helper method.

 Within the `post()` method, we handle the case where a user wants to update their profile's information.
 To do this, we extract information from the form into a `UserProfileForm` instance that can refer to the `UserProfile` instance that it is saving to -- rather than creating a new `UserProfile` instance each time.
 Remember, we are *updating*, not creating!
 A valid form is then saved.
 An invalid form (or an HTTP `GET` request) triggers the rendering of the `profile.html` template, complete with the relevant variables that are passed through to the template via its context.